R3mmurd/CS50G/README.md

 The following list of subdirectories contains each of the assignments:

-- **assignment0**: Contains the implementation of Pong.
+- **assignment0**: Contains the implementation of a remake of Pong.
 The assignment was to implement a basic AI for either Player 1 or 2 (or both!).
 See details [here](assignment0/README.md).